Table of Contents

 Appearance

-They are not really an overly large fowl; the boys weigh around 4.5-6.5lb, with the hen weighing around 3.5-4.5lb respectively, so more of a medium sized bird.
+They are not an overly large fowl; the boys weigh around 4.5-6.5lb, with the hen weighing around 3.5-4.5lb, respectively, so more of a medium-sized bird.

 The American Poultry Association has not recognized the Ayam Cemani.
 The US Ayam Cemani club is actively working on a standard of perfection for this breed.